Let’s stay creative! In this post you’ll learn how to photograph glass without reflections and with dark edges. Keep reading to learn how.

 After a few test shots, we can see a very similar result.

-And now, you have two ways to photograph glass with a dark edge, using continuous light or flash.
+And now, you have two ways how to photograph glass without reflections a dark edge, using continuous light or flash.
 Have you tried something similar?
 Tell you what, post your images on social media using the hashtags #creativequarantine and #alexsilvaphotography so I can take a look at them.

 I really hope you found this post interesting, informative but also entertaining.
 If that is the case, please leave a comment below and share this post with your friends!
 But most of all, please remember to Stay Safe, Keep Learning and Keep Creating.